FaultyTwo/MAX51X-arduino-lib/README.md

 void powerOff(bool dac, uint8_t data); // FOR MAX518/MAX519
 void powerOff(uint8_t data);; // FOR MAX517
 ```
-Powers down a DAC, and set an analog output voltage when turned on.
+Power down a DAC, and set an analog output voltage when turned on.

 For MAX518/MAX519:<br>
 logic 0 chooses DAC0, and logic 1 chooses DAC1.